brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

       in Social Text Journal, The Poetry Project Newsletter, South As a State of Mind among others.
   - person: shiv-kotecha
-    event_bio: >
+    event_bio: "Shiv Kotecha is the author of The Switch (Wonder) and EXTRIGUE (Make Now Books).
+He writes regularly for frieze magazine.
+He holds a PhD in English from New York University and teaches a poetry seminar for NYU’s
-      Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make Now, 2015).
-He writes about art, film, and literature for frieze, where he is a contributing editor.
-He’s written elsewhere on the internet, holds a PhD in English from New York University, where he now  teaches poetry.
+      XE: Experimental Humanities & Social Engagement Master's program. "
   - person: benjamin-krusling
     event_bio: Benjamin Krusling is a poet and artist working in sound and video.
       His first book Glaring is out now from Wendy's Subway.